UTSA-CS-3443/Threadly/README.md

 ## How to Run the App

 Open the app, press the continue arrow on the entry screen.
 Select the closet you want to view, or add/delete a closet.
+Build the outfit by taking a picture of each article of clothing to view it in the app.
 Select an outfit you want to view or create a blank outfit.
-Build the outfit by taking a picture of each article of clothing to view it in the app.
+Also deleting for any item in the app must be done on its respective screen.
+For example deleting a closet will not delete the outfits inside.
+The outfits must be deleted first for deletion to be succesfull, this also goes for outfits and their respective clothing items.

 ---